ese3500/final-project-gmt-3/README.md

 **-Servo Motor:** We used fast PWM mode and were setting OCR2B, so that the servo motor moves between 2 positions (lie and truth-left and right).
 We were able to test that the pwm initialization together with the angle and the servo movement was successful by observing the angle of the servo and that it moved to the correct place based on the input to it.

 **-Heart Rate Monitor:** Here we use the Atmega328PB's internal ADC to measure the varying voltage that is coming from the heart rate monitor's signal line.
-As mentioned and demonstrated above, to test, we measured the accuracy of our heart rate sensor by comparing it against a state of the art Apple Watch.
+As mentioned and demonstrated above, to test, we measured the accuracy of our heart rate sensor by comparing it against a state of the art Apple Watch getting accurate with 7% margin of error.

 -whatever else
 **-Buzzer:** We used the internally driven buzzer as a punishment and an indicator of a lie.
 We connected it to a pin that we set to high if the answer was a lie.
 This was testable by using the data visualizer of microchip, which showed if we were receiving an L from the serial communication which then successfully turned the buzzer on.